Dear Delegates,

-A little about myself: I am a ninth grader at the John F. Kennedy School.
+On a more personal note, I am a 10th grader at the John F. Kennedy School in Berlin.
+I have lived in Berlin all my life and deeply cherish it.
+This conference will be my eleventh overall and my first time chairing the GA3.
 Outside of academics, I enjoy running, cycling, and swimming, as well as baking and hanging out with my friends.
-Additionally, I love participating in MUN debates since it has enabled me to become a much better writer and gives me a different perspective on world events.
+Additionally, I love participating in MUN debates since it has enabled me to become a much better writer and given me a different perspective on world events.

 I look forward to meeting you all and being part of a truly memorable MUN experience.